Daily Jobs › Time Tracking

 • Alternating schedule – your employees’ plan may differ than it was before due to numerous circumstances.
 These are accommodations made to fit their new lives.

-• Remote – no matter where you are or where your part-time employee is, remote working is one way to get things done without the fuss.
+• Remote – no matter where you are or where your part-time employee is, remote working is one way to get things done without the fuss (with the help of remote work management software).

 Which types of jobs are most suitable for part-time work?